ringcentral/ringcentral-api-docs/docs/team-messaging/manual/webhooks.md

 Cards are the most common form of post as they provide a more practical way of transmitting lots of information to a reader in a screen efficient way.

-### Version 1 vs Version 2 Glip Webhook URLs
+### Version 1 vs Version 2 Incoming Webhook URLs

-Depending upon when a Glip Webhook URL was created, you may notice a slight variation in their format.
-These two variations represent two different versions of the the Glip Webhook URL system.
+Depending upon when an Incoming Webhook URL was created, you may notice a slight variation in their format.
+These two variations represent two different versions of the the Incoming Webhook URL system.

 | Version | URI Scheme |
 |-|-|
 | 1 | `https://hooks.glip.com/webhook/{ webhook id }` |
 | 2 | `https://hooks.glip.com/webhook/v2/{ webhook id }` |

-Version 1 Glip Webhook URLs are more limited than their version 2 counterparts in the following ways:
+Version 1 Incoming Webhook URLs are more limited than their version 2 counterparts in the following ways:

 * TODO
 * TODO

-!!! tip "Migrating between Glip Webhook URL versions"
+!!! tip "Migrating between Incoming Webhook URL versions"
-    One can easily begin using version 2 Glip Webhook URLs just by inserting `v2` into the URI path between `/webhook/` and the webhook id.
-There is no need to create a new Glip Webhook just to migrate from one version to another.
+    One can easily begin using version 2 Incoming Webhook URLs just by inserting `v2` into the URI path between `/webhook/` and the webhook id.
+There is no need to create a new Incoming Webhook just to migrate from one version to another.

-### Using Glip Webhook URLs
+### Using Incoming Webhook URLs

 #### Version 1

-The following is an example message, transmitted in the POST body, posted to a version 1 Glip Webhook URL endpoint.
+The following is an example message, transmitted in the POST body, posted to a version 1 Incoming Webhook URL endpoint.

 ```json
 {